Kees-van-Beilen/rust-ui/readme.md

     <img  alt="Text changing depending on mode.
 Light: 'So light!'
 Dark: 'So dark!'" src="./assets/logo-light.svg">
     </picture>
 </p>
 A truly native mobile focused UI-framework for iOS and android.
-Many current ui-frameworks in Rust are nothing more than
+Many current ui-frameworks in Rust do nothing more than rendering to a window's graphics context (like what games do).
+Instead Rust-ui uses the native ui-system of the current platform.
+This allows niche integrations, better accessibility support, interoperability with native ui components (like a tab/side bar) and much more!

 # Examples
 ## Hello World